opensearch-project/project-website/_posts/2023-04-19-Announcing-Data-Prepper-2.2.0.md

 * Added a new `list_to_map` processor, which converts lists of objects to maps.
 * Added support for format strings in the `add_entries` processor.
 * Added support to the `s3` source for reading S3 objects using [Amazon S3 Select](https://docs.aws.amazon.com/AmazonS3/latest/userguide/selecting-content-from-objects.html).
-With this feature, you can read Parquet files in Data Prepper or filter the data in S3 Select before it even reaches Data Prepper.
+With this feature, you can read Parquet files in Data Prepper or filter the data in S3 Select before it ever even reaches Data Prepper.

 ## Getting started